Skip to main content

 Interestingly, some of these changes appear to be compensatory.
 One study found that increased hypothalamic connectivity with certain brain regions, like the midcingulate cortex, was correlated with better performance on tasks of attention and a higher reported quality of life.
 This suggests the brain is actively attempting to rewire itself to overcome the deficit, rerouting communication to maintain function.

 Lifestyle interventions can be seen as strategies to support this adaptive rewiring.
-For instance, and mindfulness meditation are known to modulate the connectivity of the DMN and ECN.
+For instance, cognitive training and mindfulness meditation are known to modulate the connectivity of the DMN and ECN.
 By engaging in these practices, an individual may be actively strengthening the same compensatory networks that the brain is naturally trying to utilize, making the adaptation process more efficient and effective.

 Neurochemical Pathways And Targeted Interventions